Q: What kind of insurance coverages are available?

 - Volunteer Liability and Excess Auto Liability — A volunteer’s actions may cause physical injury to another, or damage to another’s property.
 If the injured party feels that their injury or the damage to their personal property resulted from the negligence of the volunteer, the volunteer may be sued.
 When this occurs, the volunteer will need to defend himself or herself, and if judged negligent will be responsible for the financial judgment incurred.
 Our volunteer insurance program includes volunteer liability and excess automobile liability protection for just those situations.

-(Not available for work-release or alternative-sentencing volunteers)
+(Not available for work-release or court referred alternative-sentencing volunteers)

 The volunteer liability policy provides volunteers a $1,000,000 limit of liability.
 The excess automobile policies are written with each accident limit of liability subject to the limits outlined in endorsement VIS219, and will not exceed $500,000.
 Volunteers must rely on their own personal automobile policies to provide coverage for damage to their own vehicles.